 About This Weeks Prompts for Personal Meditation A womanof the city who was a sinner makes her way into the house of Simon and places herself at the feet of Jesus.
 We don't know what her sin is, but the sins of the flesh have been ascribed to her through centuries of art, sermons, commentary, poetry.
 What other sins does she have power to commit?
 Extortion?
 Junk stock trading?
 Selling inferior cement for oil rigs?
 Furthermore,“she loved much”seems like a double entendre.
-Whoring around with other gods generates the Biblical plot from Genesis on and Yahweh woos Israel back again and again.
+Perhaps she simply loved the wrong person at the wrong time.
+The theme of misplaced love generates the Biblical plot from Genesis on.
+Israel whores around with other gods and Yahweh woos her back again and again.
+Note the touching story of Hosea and his unfaithful wife as an analogy to the sacred drama.
 I will allure her, and bring her into the wilderness and speak tenderly to her...Hosea 2:14 The woman who loved much contrasts with Simon.
-Her love might have become misdirected or cheapened or more likely sold for her very survival.
+Her love might have become misdirected or cheapened or, more likely, sold for her very survival.
 But Simon sits as self righteous judge over the tawdry drama of repentance taking place at their feet.
 And yet, her tears have saved her.
 Pay attention to your tears (meditation one).
 Tears are better than words (meditation two).
-Your life-giving tears will draw others into the love of God (meditation three). -Suzanne
+Your life-giving tears will draw others into the love of God (meditation three).
+Loving much, -Suzanne

 You never know what may cause them.
 The sight of the Atlantic Ocean can do it, or a piece of music, or a face you've never seen before.
 A pair of somebody's old shoes can do it.
 Almost any movie made before the great sadness that came over the world after the Second World War, a horse cantering across a meadow, the high school basketball team running out onto the gym floor at the start of a game.
 You can never be sure.
 But of this you can be sure.
 Whenever you find tears in your eyes, especially unexpected tears, it is well to pay the closest attention.